Another reason not to make a DIY Will

 Justice Dalton determined that by reading the Will as a whole, the Will could be constructed to sensibly give effect to the Will, therefore his honour ordered that the Will be admitted to Probate.

-His honour having regarding to the family circumstances of both Mr and Mrs Masci at the time they made the Will and the provisions of the Will made the following declarations:
+His honour having regards to the family circumstances of both Mr and Mrs Masci at the time they made the Will and the provisions of the Will made the following declarations: